 - CT scanner manufacturers are developing newer cameras and detector systems that can provide higher quality images at much lower radiation doses.

 What is NCI doing to improve CT imaging?

 Researchers funded by NCI are studying ways to improve the use of CT in cancer screening, diagnosis, and treatment.
 NCI also conducts and sponsors clinical trials that are testing ways to improve CT or new uses of CT imaging technology.
-Some of these clinical trials are run by the American College of Radiology Imaging Network (ACRIN), a clinical trials cooperative group that is funded in part by NCI.
-ACRIN performed the National CT Colonography Trial, which tested the use of CT for colorectal cancer screening, and participated in the NLST, which tested the use of CT for lung cancer screening in high-risk individuals.
+Some of these clinical trials are run by the ECOG-ACRIN Cancer Research Group, one of five groups in NCI’s National Clinical Trials Network.
+The American College of Radiology Imaging Network, which is now part of ECOG-ACRIN, performed the National CT Colonography Trial, which tested the use of CT for colorectal cancer screening, and participated in the NLST, which tested the use of CT for lung cancer screening in high-risk individuals

 Where can people get more information about CT?